 Then, as quickly as it had begun, it was over.
-Suddenly, out of the blue, it was gone.
 She was too tired, too exhausted by motherhood and life and everything that made demands of her, she had nothing left for me.
 I’m the kind of person that takes a lot of energy to get to know.
-I’m complicated and anxious, intense and moody, and sometimes so sex-driven that I can’t focus on anything else.
-It was all too much for her, and she and I kept saying things that hurt each other.
-I saw it happen like a drip of water falling from a tap not quite shut, dripping and dripping over the course of a week and then the faucet was suddenly on, extinguishing everything.
+I’m complicated and anxious, intense and moody, and it was all too much for her.
+She and I kept saying things that hurt each other, and I saw it happen like a drip of water falling from a tap not quite shut, dripping and dripping and then the faucet was suddenly on, extinguishing everything.

-We met up for a sleepover, and it felt as if her body had turned to stone.
 She told me she didn’t know how to say it, but I already knew what she would tell me.
 It was gone.
-We had lost it.
 I hugged her and I felt her face twist into this painful disappointment.
 I didn’t understand it but this horrible feeling was too obvious to ignore.
 We cried at what had happened.

 The morning brought this strange pain into my chest, like something was raw inside.
-She didn’t want it anymore.
 Somehow, this thing, this beautiful and special thing, was over.
 She sent me a text saying “I love you”.

-She said that most people feel too proud to want to carry on a relationship after they get dumped.
-I felt the opposite; I felt so happy that I had let myself be open and curious and ultimately, hurt.
+Strangely, I felt so happy that I had let myself be open and curious and ultimately, hurt.
 Life goes on.
-I downloaded Tinder and got a ton of matches within the space of two days, and I have a date tonight with a beautiful woman who seems intelligent, kind, and interesting.
+I have a date tonight with a beautiful woman who seems intelligent, kind, and interesting.
 My husband still adores me, I love my kids, I’m enjoying my study and my life and all that lies before me.
-Getting hurt and letting someone else be in control was a big thing for me.
+Getting hurt and letting go of control was a big thing for me.
 But somehow I felt good.
 I felt strong.
 For the first time in a long time I felt powerful and confident and secure.

 Now when I hug her and breathe in, I smell her perfume and feel my heart skip a beat.
 I just let it beat this way, this shuddering, gasping beat.
 I saw the joy in her smile when she was with me.
 I saw the love in her eyes and felt it in her kiss.
 I saw the pain in her heart when it was over.
 I don’t ever want to be afraid of loving anyone ever again, because the joy, the passion, the desire, her smile and excitement when she looked at me … it was all worth it.
-In the end it was gone too soon, and in the end we both got hurt.
-But if I had to go back and make a choice of whether or not to have it, even knowing that it ended this way, there’s absolutely no doubt in my mind that I would do it again.
+In the end we were both sad, but if I had to go back and make a choice of whether or not to have it, even knowing that it ended this way, there’s absolutely no doubt in my mind that I would do it again.
 I’d let my heart beat again, and again, and gasp “yes”, a thousand times over.